 Genesys ACD software is an all-in-one platform offering not only ACD and IVR capabilities, but also outbound calling, quality management, and workforce management tools.
 It’s designed to provide all essential contact center features within a single interface.

-ACD features work for both digital and voice communications, even allowing users to transition social media comments and emails into a one-on-one conversation with agents.
+Automatic call distribution features work for both digital and voice communications, even allowing users to transition social media comments and emails into a one-on-one conversation with agents.

 It offers numerous routing options, including first available, skill set-based, idle time, and even AI-powered routing.